QubesOS/qubes-doc/services/qrexec3.md

 Qrexec framework consists of a number of processes communicating with each other using common IPC protocol (described in detail below).
-Components residing in the same domain use pipes as the underlying transport medium, while components in separate domains use vchan link.
+Components residing in the same domain (`qrexec-client-vm` to `qrexec-agent`, `qrexec-client` to `qrexec-daemon`) use pipes as the underlying transport medium, while components in separate domains (`qrexec-daemon` to `qrexec-agent`, data channel between `qrexec-agent`s) use vchan link.
+Because of [vchan limitation](https://github.com/qubesos/qubes-issues/issues/951), it is not possible to establish qrexec connection back to the source domain.

 ## Dom0 tools implementation ##